 Princes Street Gardens

-Looking at Google Maps Princes Street Gardens is right next door to the Edinburgh Castle, so we thought we’d simply walk next door and go to the park for a picnic lunch.
-Wrong.
-It’s right next door to the castle, but it’s way, way, way below the castle.
+It’s right next door to the castle, but in reality Princes Street Gardens is far below below the castle.
 It’s about a 7 minute walk down the hill to get to the entrance to the park, but once you are there, it’s a very nice place to visit.

 The park features a main thoroughfare lined with park benches the whole way down.
 There are sculptures and monuments throughout the well-treed park, making it an interesting place for a stroll.
-There’s a playground in the north-west corner of the park.
+There’s a great playground in the north-west corner of the park.

 National Museum of Scotland